 - You are free to choose a referee from the School staff, but that a standard reference letter will be available from the Head of School.
-If a staff member feels that he or she does not know the student well enough to write the reference, they may pass the request to the Head of School who will provide the standard letter. - Please give adequate notice for the supply of a reference.
-It is anticipated that such requests will take at least one week to process.
+If a staff member feels that he or she does not know the student well enough to write the reference, they may pass the request to the Head of School who will provide the standard letter. - Please give adequate notice for supply of a reference.
+Such requests take at least one week to process.